In cosa differiscono la pressofusione a bassa pressione e la pressofusione per gravità?

 To understand how these processes perform in practice, let’s break down their workflows, parametri, and constraints in a clear, data-driven table:

-Filling ModeBottom-up laminar flow; pressure-controlled (0.02–0.15MPa).Top-down gravity flow; nessuna pressione esterna.
+Filling ModeBottom-up laminar flow; pressure-controlled (0.02–0.15MPa).Top-down gravity flow; no external pressure.

-Metal Fluidity RequirementDa basso a medio; works with most non-ferrous alloys (alluminio, magnesio).Alto; requires alloys with good flowability (PER ESEMPIO., alluminio, rame) to fill cavities via gravity alone.
+Metal Fluidity RequirementDa basso a medio; works with most non-ferrous alloys (alluminio, magnesio).Alto; requires alloys with good flowability (per esempio., alluminio, rame) to fill cavities via gravity alone.

 3. Prestazione & Qualità: Which Delivers Better Results?

-Resistenza alla trazioneSuperiore (PER ESEMPIO., 280–320MPa for aluminum alloys); dense structure boosts strength.Bene (PER ESEMPIO., 240–280MPa for aluminum alloys); slightly lower due to minor porosity.
+Resistenza alla trazioneSuperiore (per esempio., 280–320MPa for aluminum alloys); dense structure boosts strength.Bene (per esempio., 240–280MPa for aluminum alloys); slightly lower due to minor porosity.

 Finitura superficialeEccellente (Ra 1.6–3.2μm); smooth filling avoids surface defects like cold shuts.Moderare (Ra 3.2–6.3μm); may have minor surface irregularities from uneven flow.

-Heat Treatment CompatibilityEccellente; uniform structure resists deformation during heat treatment (PER ESEMPIO., T6).Bene; can be heat-treated but may require pre-inspection to avoid pore expansion.
+Heat Treatment CompatibilityEccellente; uniform structure resists deformation during heat treatment (per esempio., T6).Bene; can be heat-treated but may require pre-inspection to avoid pore expansion.

 4. Applicazioni: Matching Process to Part Needs